-Pursuant to federal requirements, MPOs must employ a transportation performance management approach in carrying out their federally-required planning and programming activities.
-Chapter 23 part 150(b) of the United States Code [23USC §150(b)] includes the following seven national performance goals for the Federal-Aid Highway Program:
+Pursuant to federal transportation planning requirements, states, Metropolitan Planning Organizations (MPOs), and transit providers must employ a transportation performance management approach in carrying out their federally required planning and programming activities.
+Title 23 Section 150(b) of the United States Code [23 USC §150(b)] includes seven national performance goals for the Federal-Aid Highway Program and Chapter 49 Section 5301 of the United States Code [49 USC §5301] specifies general purposes of Federal-Aid Transit Program.
+Combined, these include:

-- Safety To achieve a significant reduction in traffic fatalities and serious injuries on all public roads. - Capital Assets Condition To maintain the highway infrastructure and transit capital asset systems in a state of good repair. - Congestion Reduction To achieve a significant reduction in congestion on the National Highway System. - System Reliability To improve the efficiency of the surface transportation system. - Freight Movement and Economic Vitality To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development. - Environmental Sustainability To enhance the performance of the transportation system while protecting and enhancing the natural environment. - Reduced Project Delivery Delays To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practice
+- Safety To achieve a significant reduction in traffic fatalities and serious injuries on all public roads and public transportation systems. - Condition To maintain the highway infrastructure and transit capital assets (e.g., rolling stock, equipment, infrastructure, and facilities) in a state of good repair. - Congestion Reduction To achieve a significant reduction in congestion on the National Highway System (NHS). - System Reliability To improve the efficiency of the surface transportation system. - Freight Movement and Economic Vitality To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development. - Environmental Sustainability To enhance the performance of the transportation system while protecting and enhancing the natural environment. - Reduced Project Delivery Delays To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices. - Promote continuing, cooperative, and comprehensive planning that improves the performance of the transportation network.